 Jarrod Shapiro, DPM, FACFAS, FACPM, FFPM, RCPS GlasgFull Professor, College of Podiatric Medicine

 Associate Editor PRESENT Podiatry Online

-Jarrod Shapiro, DPM is a Board Certified podiatric foot and ankle physician and surgeon who has been in practice for over 10 years.
+Jarrod Shapiro, DPM, FACFAS, FACPM, FFPM RCPS (Glasg) is a Board-Certified podiatric foot and ankle physician and surgeon who has been in practice for over 10 years.
 He is also a fellow with the American College of Foot and Ankle Surgeons and Diplomat of the American Board of Foot and Ankle Surgery.
-Dr Shapiro has worked for Western University for the past 7 years.
+Dr Shapiro has taught at Western University for the past 8 years and was recently made a Full Professor.
 Prior to that he was in private practice in various aspects of patient care, including multi-specialty hospital-based practice, several wound care clinics, and individual proprietor private practice.
 Dr Shapiro's training includes a 3-year foot and ankle residency at Botsford Hospital in Farmington Hills, Michigan after graduating from the California College of Podiatric Medicine in San Francisco, CA in 2003.
 After completing his Doctor of Podiatric Medicine degree at the California College of Podiatric Medicine, he did his 3-year postgraduate training at Botsford General Hospital in Farmington Hills, Michigan from 2003 - 2006.
-Dr Shapiro's clinical practice includes patients of all ages, from children to the elderly.
-He has extensive experience in foot and ankle reconstructive surgery, biomechanics, diabetic limb loss prevention and wound care.
-Dr Shapiro's philosophy is to treat patients as if they were family.
 He is also the Editor of PRESENT's Practice Perfect.